GhayyasAhmed/DiscreteProject/README.md

 • Average path length of largest connected component is 19(approx) which means that on average if we want to go from one city to another then we have to pass through 18 other cities.

-• Diameter is 51 means that if we are travelling from anyone city to another then we have to cover maximum of 51 roads in between them and the maximum checkpoints will be 50.
+• Diameter is 51 means that if we are travelling from a city to another then we have to cover maximum of 51 roads in between them and the maximum checkpoints will be 50.

 • There is no clustring.